diaviloai/Onedebrid/currentsprint.md

      silently inert.
   2. Playback always uses Smart Defaults — built `PlaybackRequest` always has `preferredSource = null`.
 No stream-candidate picker UI exists yet for manual override.
-Matches Project_Design.md's Smart Defaults principle as correct default behavior, not a shortcut.
   Error state reuses the same `AppError.isRecoverable` split PlayerScreen established, rather than inventing a second convention for the same type.
 - `strings.xml` — added `search_*` string resources (8 new entries),
   existing `player_*` entries untouched.

-**Not done this session, flagged explicitly:** `NavGraph.kt` was NOT touched. `Route.Search` is not declared, and there is no `composable(Route.Search.path)` entry in `NavHost` calling `SearchScreen`.
-The screen compiles standalone but nothing in the running app can reach it yet — same "wired but unreached" pattern Player was briefly in mid-Session 21, done deliberately this time (not an oversight) since wiring it in also requires deciding where Search lives in the nav graph relative to Home, which wasn't decided this session.
+**Not done this session:** `NavGraph.kt` was NOT touched. `Route.Search` is not declared, no `composable(Route.Search.path)` entry exists.
+SearchScreen compiles standalone but nothing in the running app can reach it yet — deliberate, since wiring it in also requires deciding where Search lives in the nav graph relative to Home.

+## Session 22 — Build Failure & Fix (important — read before Session 23)

+The first push of `SearchScreen.kt` **failed CI**, contradicting the initial close-out message given alongside that file, which described the session as done without having seen a build result.
+That was a process mistake — treating the file as complete based on "it should compile" reasoning rather than an actual green build, exactly the "build successful does not confirm what's claimed" trap the project's own lessons already warn about, just from the opposite direction (this time no CI check had even run yet, rather than CI passing on the wrong content).

+**Root cause:** `SearchScreen.kt` used `Icons.Filled.Search` (from
+`androidx.compose.material.icons.Icons`) without first checking whether that artifact was declared as a dependency.
+It wasn't — grepping `app/build.gradle.kts` after the failure showed no prior file in the codebase had ever used `Icons`, so nothing had pulled in `material-icons-core` before now.
+This is the same "read the actual file before writing code" lesson the project already tracks, just applied to a build file instead of a Kotlin source file — the fix going forward is to grep `build.gradle.kts` for a dependency before importing from it, not just assume common Compose/Material APIs are already available.

+**Fix, two files:**
+1. `gradle/libs.versions.toml` — added
+   `androidx-compose-material-icons-core = { group = "androidx.compose.material", name = "material-icons-core" }`
+   under the Compose libraries block.
+No `version.ref` — rides the existing `composeBom` version like the other Compose artifacts already do (see the file's own comment on why: BOM manages Compose artifact versions).
+2. `app/build.gradle.kts` — added
+   `implementation(libs.androidx.compose.material.icons.core)` directly
+   after the existing `implementation(libs.androidx.compose.material3)` line in the `// Compose` dependency block.

+`material-icons-core` was chosen over `material-icons-extended` — core contains `Icons.Filled.Search` and is the leaner, correctly-scoped choice per Technical_Standards.md's dependency discipline; extended is substantially larger and unjustified for one icon.

+**Verified:** re-pulled the repo fresh after the fix was pushed, grepped `libs.versions.toml`, `app/build.gradle.kts`, and `SearchScreen.kt` directly to confirm all three pieces were live together, then confirmed green via GitHub Actions CI.
+This build result is the first real confirmation SearchScreen.kt compiles — treat everything above this section as verified, but treat the original "session closed cleanly" framing given before this fix as inaccurate; this section supersedes it.

 ## Process Notes (Session 22)

-- Session opened by re-pulling the repo per the standing rule (`curl` the tarball) and reading `currentsprint.md` before any code was touched — confirmed Session 21's file was accurate, no stale-doc surprises this time.
+- Session opened by re-pulling the repo per the standing rule and reading `currentsprint.md` before any code was touched — confirmed Session 21's file was accurate.
-- The list-shape fix (Part 1) was caught by reading the actual `SearchCoordinator`/`SearchMediaUseCase`/`MediaRepository` code before starting SearchScreen, not assumed from memory — direct application of the "read actual files before writing any code" rule turning up a real bug rather than just avoiding one.
+- The list-shape fix (Part 1) was caught by reading the actual `SearchCoordinator`/`SearchMediaUseCase`/`MediaRepository` code before starting SearchScreen, not assumed from memory.
-- All five list-shape-fix files verified against `raw.githubusercontent.com` post-push before moving on to SearchScreen — re-pulled tarball, grepped every changed signature line, confirmed match.
-Following the Session 21
+- All five list-shape-fix files verified against `raw.githubusercontent.com` post-push before moving on to SearchScreen.
-  lesson: a clean build confirms the code that landed compiles, not which code landed.
-- Session closed after SearchScreen.kt rather than continuing to NavGraph wiring, on the reasoning that the conversation had grown long enough that starting a new dependent file risked losing earlier context/decisions — a fresh session for NavGraph wiring was chosen deliberately, not because the work was blocked.
+- **SearchScreen.kt was NOT similarly protected before its first push** — it was declared complete without a build check, and without grepping `build.gradle.kts` for the `Icons` dependency it used.
+This gap is why the CI failure happened and is the specific mistake to avoid repeating.
+- Session closed (this time, after the fix) only once CI confirmed green and the fix was verified live against the actual repo content — not before.

 ## Key Lessons & Principles (carried forward, still in force)

 - **Read actual files before writing any code** — non-negotiable.
-Recurring build failures in Sessions 14 and 16 came from writing against assumed rather than actual interfaces.
-Session 22's list-shape bug was caught by this same discipline.
+Sessions 14 and 16 had build failures from writing against assumed interfaces.
+  Session 22 applied this to catch the SearchResult list-shape bug correctly, but then failed to apply the same discipline to a Gradle dependency, causing the icons build failure.
+The lesson now explicitly covers build files, not just Kotlin interfaces — see next bullet.
+- **NEW (Session 22): grep build.gradle.kts / libs.versions.toml before
+  importing anything from a library that hasn't been used elsewhere in the codebase yet** — even common-seeming APIs (like Material `Icons`) may not have their artifact declared.
+Don't assume a dependency exists just because the API is well-known; check the actual declared dependencies first.
+- **NEW (Session 22): don't declare a session or a file "done" without an actual CI result.** Reasoning that code "should" compile is not the same as knowing it does — this is the same principle as "build successful doesn't confirm the intended code compiled," applied to the case where no build has run at all yet, not just the case where it passed on the wrong content.
 - **currentsprint.md on GitHub is the authoritative completion record** — project file copies are a convenience cache only.
 - **Flow collection:** always `flow.onEach{}.launchIn(viewModelScope)`,